Kelvin-mugendi/Kelvin-mugendi/README.md

 - 👀 I’m interested in programming/Software engineering.
 - 🌱 I’m currently learning and writing codes
 - 💞️ I’m looking to collaborate on project with anyone who can be supportive
-- 📫 How to reach me on via this email: mugendik69@gmail.com
+- 📫 Reach me  via this email: mugendik69@gmail.com

 <!---
 Kelvin-mugendi/Kelvin-mugendi is a ✨ go-getter,focused on becoming an iconic  developer✨ repository because its `README.md` (this file) appears on your GitHub profile.